 On the contrary, as suggested above, you could place the chopped green tops and soak them in water before adding them to the mix.
 This will make the flavor less intense.

-Add almonds, walnuts, or sunflower seeds on top right before serving.
+You can also add almonds, walnuts, or sunflower seeds on top right before serving.
 This will add some rich, healthy, fatty oils to your dish.

-Add extra burghul wheat (or couscous); the parsley flavor is less prominent.
+Kids-friendly: Add extra burghul wheat (or couscous); the parsley flavor is less prominent.
 You can add riced cauliflower or cooked tiny pasta.

 You could also add romaine lettuce leaves to reduce the intensity of flavors.